 - 3/4 teaspoon Salt

 - Mix together cornmeal and cold water, in a medium saucepan.
 This is the time to make sure you remove as many lumps as possible.
 Notice the color change as it cooks. ****Be Warned!
 As this boils it will splatter and it will burn if it hits your skin.
-It is almost volcanic!****
+It's almost volcanic!****

 - Stir in boiling water and salt.

 - Cook over medium heat, stirring constantly, until mixture thickens and boils.

 - Once it begins to boil, reduce the heat to low.
 Continue cooking for 10 minutes.
 As you cook, the your mixture will become smoother in texture as the corn absorbs the water.

 Pour the hot cornmeal mush into a cereal bowl, top with sugar (brown or white) or honey if you prefer.
 You can also add a knob of butter for extra richness.
 Mix this into the mush.
 If it is still a little thick for your liking add milk and mix.